ddemidov/amgcl/README.md

 Currently supported interpolation schemes are `amgcl::interp::classic` and `amgcl::interp::aggregation<amgcl::aggr::plain>`.
 The aggregation scheme uses less memory and is set up faster than classic interpolation, but its convergence rate is slower.
-It is well suited for VexCL containers, where solution phase is accelerated by the OpenCL technology and, therefore, the cost of the setup phase is much more important.
+It is well suited for VexCL or ViennaCL containers, where solution phase is accelerated by the OpenCL technology and, therefore, the cost of the setup phase is much more important.

 ```C++
 amgcl::solver<